Muon trident process at far-forward LHC detectors: Formalism

 \section{Formalism}

-In this section, we will present a brief review of the formalism needed to describe the electromagnetic production of a dilepton pair in a muon - ion scattering at the LHC energies.
+In this section, we will present a brief review of the formalism needed to describe the electromagnetic production of a dilepton pair in a muon-ion scattering at the LHC energies.
 Such a process is represented by the reaction,

 where $\mu^{\pm}_i$ ($\mu^{\pm}_f$) is the muon in the initial (final) state and $l= e, \mu, \tau$ is the lepton produced in the process.
 We will restrict our analysis to the coherent scattering, where the leptonic system scatters on the full nucleus and the nucleus remains intact in the final state.
-In this case, the cross - section is proportional to the square of the nuclear charge $Z^{2}$.
+In this case, the cross-section is proportional to the square of the nuclear charge $Z^{2}$.
 Our results will not take into account the contribution associated with the incoherent scattering with the individual nucleons inside the nucleus, given that its contribution is proportional to $Z$, and therefore expected to be subleading.
 In principle, these two contributions can be experimentally separated, since the coherent scattering is expected to be characterized by a clean environment in the final state, i.e., without hadronic activity, in contrast with the incoherent case, where the nucleus break up.
 For a more detailed discussion about the incoherent contribution for the neutrino trident case, see e.g. Ref.~\cite{Francener:2024wul}.